-Fairford Group and its subsidiaries aim to be long term contributors to a sustainable society and during 2015 and 2016 a comprehensive CSR project has been carried out throughout the group.
-The project included formulating an overarching CSR policy which has been customised by local management teams where needed and adopted by the board in the portfolio companies.
+Fairford Group and its subsidiaries aim to be long term contributors to a sustainable society and an overarching CSR policy has been formulated by Fairford Group which has been customised by local management teams where needed and adopted by the boards in the respective Fairford Group portfolio companies.
 Educational workshops have been carried out to ensure that the management teams are fully informed, aligned and dedicated to spread the policy and procedures in their respective organisations.
-The efforts invested and measures taken in the CSR project also ensures that each company and the group as a whole are well positioned to match the current and upcoming legislation related to sustainability and CSR.
+The efforts invested and measures taken ensure that each company and the group as a whole are operated and managed in a sustainable way and well positioned to match the current and upcoming legislation related to sustainability and CSR.
+The sustainability work is constantly ongoing and Fairford Group and its subsidiaries strive to continuously improve this further over time.
+The parent company Fairford Holdings Europe AB (556606-7566) provides a sustainability report for the Fairford Group as part of their annual report.

-This report was approved by the board of directors on 9 Moul 1018 and signed on behalf of the board by:
+This report was approved by the board of directors on 13.
+MARCH.
+2020 and signed on behalf of the board by: